 Using the wavelength-independent approach (Sect.
-3.3.1), we retrieved the complex refractive index from extinction measurements shown in Fig. 5, after correcting for multiply-charged particles.
-The assumed refractive index used for the subtraction of extinction due to multiply-charged particles was 1.52 + 0i (Abo Riziq et al., 2008), with no wavelength dependence.
-The refractive index was independently determined for 13 aerosol diameters from 200-800 nm, with an average value of $1.51(\pm 0.01) + 0.02(\pm 0.01)i$.
+3.3.1), we retrieved the complex refractive index from extinction measurements shown in Fig. 5.
+This method is only appropriate for a monodisperse size distribution, and required that we correct the measured optical extinction for multiple-charged particles.
+The assumed refractive index used for the subtraction of extinction due to multiple-charged particles was 1.52+0i (Abo Riziq et al., 2008), with no wavelength dependence.
+The refractive index was independently determined for 13 aerosol diameters from $200-800\,\mathrm{nm}$, with an average value of $1.51~(\pm0.01)+0.02~(\pm0.01)i$.